YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_2_deploying_the_demo_application/_index.md

 ---

 Congratulations!
-You have now successfully deployed an application using GitLab CICD.
+You have now successfully deployed an application using GitLab CI/CD.

 {{< button relref="/lesson_1_prerequisites" >}}Previous Lesson{{< /button >}}
 {{< button relref="/lesson_3_setting_up_and_configuring_the_security_scanners_and_policies" >}}Next Lesson{{< /button >}}